 In March of 2015, while doing some sorting and organizing of Dan photos and tapes, I came across a DAT tape labeled “Carnegie Hall”.
-Dan had told me that before his performance there in 1979, his management team had asked if he wanted to record the evening .
-He’d said no, he was going to be nervous enough playing Carnegie Hall, plus his parents were going to be in the audience - knowing it was being recorded would only add additional pressure.
-He said he’d always regretted that decision; the concert turned out to be one of the highlights of his career and all he had was a house system recording of it.
+Dan once told me that before his performance there in 1979, his management team had asked if he wanted to record the evening.
+He’d declined, saying he was going to be nervous enough playing Carnegie Hall, plus his parents were going to be in the audience - knowing it was being recorded would only add more pressure.
+He told me he’d always regretted that decision; the concert turned out to be one of the highlights of his career and all he had to remember it by was a house system recording of it.

-And now, apparently, I was holding that recording in my hand.
+And now, apparently, I was holding that house system recording in my hand.

-I’d saved most of the equipment that Dan had used at the ranch studio over the years: reel to reel, cassette, ADAT, and compact disc recorders, so now I pulled out the digital audio tape deck, connected the USB audio interface to my computer, and sat back to listen.
+After he died, I saved most of the smaller components from Dan's ranch studio: reel to reel, cassette, ADAT, and compact disc recorders, so now I pulled out the digital audio tape deck, connected the USB audio interface to my computer, and sat back to listen.